DigitalWER/BankAppCS_DocumentationExample/README.md

 ### New User registration window <a name="userRegistration"></a>
 <div align="adjust">The data entered by the person that creates the account are retrieved by the application using appropriately described textboxes.
-After that the entered data are validated (currently only the password and phone number are being verified).
+After that, the entered data are validated (currently only the password and phone number are being verified).
 If the user registration is correct, the registration window is closed with an appropriate message about a correct registration.
-Otherwise a message about possibly incorrectly filled data is displayed.
+Otherwise, a message about possibly incorrectly filled data is displayed.
 Correctly entered data are called in the constructor of the user class to create a new user, and then it is saved to the list of registered users.
-After creating a new user it is possible to log in to the application and use the banking functionality.</div>
+After creating a new user, it is possible to log in to the application and use the banking functionality.</div>

 #### Registration Window code:
 ```groovy